tristann21/tristann21.github.io/_pages/Guides/RoL VM guide.md

 Now, execute `$ mkinitcpio -P` to apply it across all your kernels and then reboot.

-# Setting up Virtual Machine Manager.
+# Setting Up Virtual Machine Manager.
 ***

 Execute Virtual Machine Manager, and customize it to your preferences. **However,** before finalizing the setup, ensure to select "Customize Installation before Install."
 In the Overall tab, confirm that your chipset is Q35 and your firmware is UEFI (with Secure Boot for Windows 11).
-Proceed with the installation process as usual.
+You can now install Windows as usual.

 After completing the installation, boot up the VM and access the configuration area once more.
 Be prepared to edit some XML files, so ensure that XML editing is enabled by navigating to Edit -> Preferences -> Enable XML Editing.